Celebrating Human Rights Day: A Global Call for Equality and Justice

 Taking Action Beyond the Day

-• Volunteering and Community Service: Encouraging individuals to engage in volunteer work and community service in the spirit of promoting and protecting human rights.
+Volunteering and Community Service: Encouraging individuals to volunteer work and community service to promote and protect human rights.

 The Role of Individuals in Promoting Human Rights